BernardQuatermass/exim-wiki/SocksSSH.md

 If you kill the SSH session, the SOCKS proxy will disappear and mail will build up in the queue.
 When you bring back the SSH link, tickle the Exim queue and the mail will flow out.

 The logging of SOCKS details is currently (4.89) a little hidden.
 Use `-d+transport` to turn on debugging, including the `transport` area, to see connections fail, etc.

+If you have untrusted local users, then routing over a port which anyone can bind to is an issue.
+You might invoke ssh as a privileged user and bind a privileged port, or you might ensure TLS and DANE are operational, to be immune to man-in-the-middle attacks.

 ### Bonus: authentication